 Vieques

 Another great location for shelling in Puerto Rico is Vieques which is a small island that lies just off Puerto Rico’s eastern coast.
+It’s super easy to do a day trip to Vieques from the mainland.

 You can find a variety of seashells on most of the beaches in Vieques.